dowmeister/twitch-commando/README.md

 By now it manages commands starting with **!** (exclamation point).

-## What Twtich Commando do for you
+## What Twitch Commando do for you

 * Automatic commands parsing
 * Automatic command parameter recognition and conversion to named variables